retejs/docs/docs/Plugins.md

 // workers should looks like follows: worker(node, inputs, data) { // data is 'any data' from run()
     console.log('Keydown event', node.id, data);
+    // inputs['inp_num1']

-    this.closed = [0]; // prevents the call of the Tasks, which are connected to the current task through the first 'option' socket return [data] // return output data
+    this.closed = ['num1']; // prevents the call of the Tasks, which are connected to the current task through the first 'option' socket return {num2: data} // return output data
 }
 ```